 At the end of every session, when your 20 odd minutes are up, a revitalising sense of calm and satisfaction hugs the entire body, and any pre-existing angst or doubt is completely lifted.
-Over the last few years, I’d come to feel as though exams and modern life had slightly fried an already overactive nervous system and the ceremonies left me with such a stable sense of tranquility.
+Over the last few years, I’d come to feel as though exams, events and modern life had slightly fried an already overactive nervous system and the ceremonies left me with such a stable sense of tranquility.
 It really was akin to a total re-set of my systems, with sustained effect.
 This also creates a strong foundation to build upon using other holistic techniques like hypnosis, yoga or related plant medicines (which I shall be sharing in future posts).
 I never thought I’d be thanking frog goo for achieving in a matter of moments, what months of dosing with L-Theanine supplementation was meant to do, but I have always believed in the unbeatable aptitude of mother nature when it comes to enhancing all aspects of our being: mind, body and soul.

 It certainly won’t tickle the fancy of everyone and I can’t pretend that I’ve even bothered trying to explain the idea of a Kambo ceremony to my parents (although it would probably be quite entertaining), but to me, the experience and results have spoken for themselves: the afterglow, the long term immune boost, that I have never felt or measured better in the gym (longer, faster, stronger), the total systems-reset and the fact that I found it to be great training for mental mindset.